-Rutgers Female College, undated.
+Rutgers Female College, 1885.
 Image via NY Public Library Digital Collections

 Rutgers Female Institute, 1843.
 Image via NY Public Library Digital Collections